Now that you’ve read the introductory pages, what’s left? Here’s a little (useless) information. And a quiz.

 Want to know more about the Wacky and Wonderful Workbook for Recovery (WW) without having to think too much?
 This list is made for you.

 - WW uses big vocabulary.
 The workbook is littered with big words like “antidisestablishmentarianism,” which is an ongoing theme in addiction, whatever it means.

 - WW curses all the time.
 No, really, we do.
 Damn them words.
 All friggin’ cuss words have been removed, except for the occasional “damn” and “hell.”
 And, Christ, the explicative “Christ” is used

 twice threefour times.

 - None of WW’s cartoons are childish.
 That’s not true.
 The cartoons are very childish, but childish cartoons are approved for adults too.
-In formal studies, 9/10 readers felt a sense of completion and jocularity at the sight of childish cartoons.
+In formal studies, 9/10 readers felt a sense of completion and jocularity at the sight of a childish cartoon.
 But if you find children wandering about, please alert the authorities.
 We don’t want to know about them.
 They’re definitely not ours.
-And, holy moly, there are too many swear words.
+And, holy moly, there are too many swear words for their little ears.

 2. Post-reading quiz

 Random trivia and other stuff.
 Choose as many answers as you want.